 The road is dangerous because: Buses, pedestrians, scooters and cars all fight for space on the narrow road, heavy rain in typhoon season dislodges debris onto the road and walls of the nearby gorge prone to failure under seismic activity.
 The road is widely recognised as one of the most dangerous roads in the world.
 As well as it's winding blind corners, the road has fallen into disrepair and is constantly impacted by heavy rainfall causing rockfalls and landslides.
 The road through the gorge, carved right out of the mountain face, is amazing, and unimaginably precarious, with terrifying views downward toward the Liwu River, hundreds of metres below.
 Along the way you’ll experience innumerable cliffside, hairpin turns, little rockfalls and dozens of unlit, single-lane tunnels.
 Only one large vehicle (such as a tourist bus) can pass through at a time.
 The road is pretty narrow, so only experienced drivers should drive there and they should do so at their own risk.
 This road is closed when there are earthquakes and typhoons because it is nearly impossible to drive along the road during these conditions.

-Taroko Gorge Road opened to traffic in 1960
+When was Taroko Gorge Road opened to traffic?

 The experience of using this road is very impressive.
 Taroko means “magnificent and splendid” in the language of the aboriginal Truku tribe, a name that gives you a sense of the views you’ll see while you’re driving here.
 Until the '50s only a trail ran through the gorge.
 Chiang Kai-shek decided to build a road to cross Taiwan from west to east through the Central Range.
 The Nationalist Army soldiers built the road, called Central Cross-Island Highway in just 4 years, from 1956 to 1960.
 The construction of the Central Cross-Island Highway began on July 7, 1956.
 And it was first opened to traffic on May 9, 1960, built at the cost of enormous efforts.
 Guidebooks boast that its construction took 450 lives.
 It is demonstrated that during typhoons the area suffers an unusually severe set of geological hazards.
 The heavy rainfall initiates rockfalls and landslides along the gorge.
 Flooding occurs widely both as a result of the increased discharge of the river and as a result of water cascading onto the road from the adjacent cliffs.
 The destruction of important bridges may also occur.
 An examination is made of the magnitude of these hazards, and techniques used by the highway authority are described and analysed in relation to the use of the road for both transport and tourism.
 So, use caution and enjoy the magnificent scenery.